-- · each of our named executive officers; - each of our directors; - · all of our current directors and executive officers as a group; and - each person, or group of affiliated persons, who beneficially owned more than 5% of our common stock.
+- · each of our named executive officers; - · each of our directors; - · all of our current directors and executive officers as a group; and - each person, or group of affiliated persons, who beneficially owned more than 5% of our common stock.

 We have determined beneficial ownership in accordance with the rules of the SEC, and the information is not necessarily indicative of beneficial ownership for any other purpose.
 Except as indicated by the footnotes below, we believe, based on information furnished to us, that the persons and entities named in the table below have sole voting and sole investment power with respect to all shares of common stock that they beneficially owned, subject to applicable community property laws.
 Applicable percentage ownership is based on shares of our common stock outstanding as of , 2021 and assumes the conversion of all outstanding shares of preferred stock into an aggregate of shares of our common stock.
-In computing the number of shares of common stock subject to options held by that person or entity that are currently exercisable or that will become exercisable within 60 days of 2021.
+In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of that person, we deemed to be outstanding all shares of common stock subject to options held by that person or entity that are currently exercisable or that will become exercisable within 60 days of 2021.
 We did not deem these shares outstanding, however, for the purpose of computing the percentage ownership of any other person.
 Unless otherwise indicated, the address of each beneficial owner in the table below is c/o Flywire Corporation, 141 Tremont St #10, Boston, MA 02111.

-Percentage ber ficially owned
+Percentage bei neficially owned

 Prior to After

 Name of Beneficial Owner Shares beneficially owned offering offering

 Five percent or greater stockholders:

 Entities affiliated with Spark Capital(1)

 Ossa Investments Pte.
 Ltd.(2)

 Entities affiliated with F-Prime Capital Partners(3)

 Entities affiliated with Goldman Sachs(4)

 Entities affiliated with Bain Capital Venture

 Investors, LLC(5)

 Named Executive Officers and Directors:

 Michael Massaro(6)

 Rob Orgel(7)

 Michael Ellis(8)

 Alex Finkelstein(1)

-Matt Harris
+Matt Harris(5)

 Jo Natauri(4)

 Phillip Riese(9)

 All Executive Officers and Directors as a

 Group (11 people)(10)